electricimp/AWSSNS/README.md

 # AWSSNS

+The helper library to implement and perform
+[Amazon SNS](https://aws.amazon.com/documentation/sns/) actions from agent code.

 To add this library to your model, add the following lines to the top of your agent code:

 ```